pachyderm/pachyderm/README.md

 make launch-shard
 ```

-This will build a docker image from the working directory, tag it as `pachyderm` and
+This will build a docker image from the working directory, tag it as `pachyderm` and launch it locally.

-launch it locally.
-The only dependencies are Docker >= 1.5 and btrfs-tools >= 3.14.
+**Note that all development must be done on linux due to the dependency on btrfs.**

+And more specifically, btrfs version >= 3.14.
+We recommend Ubuntu 15.04 for this.
+See the [Environment Setup](#environment-setup)
+section for a Vagrant setup that works.

 Other useful development commands can be seen in the [Makefile](Makefile) and the
 [bin](bin) directory.
 Key commands: